aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

-Gets or sets a value indicating whether the chart legend will be displayed.
+a value indicating whether the chart legend will be displayed.
 Default is true.

 **Returns:**
 boolean